 7 year old: “But he’s still alive in our hearts.”

-Grades 4 & 5 is using a new curriculum called Connect and it is from Sparkhouse. (the Lutherans’ publishing house).
+Grades 4 & 5 uses a curriculum called Connect and it is from Sparkhouse.
+(Lutheran publishing house).
 Each lesson plan follows the same format: opening game-type thing, video (!), read and discuss the Bible passage, project (craft/art), and closing ritual.
-This year, we are covering some important Old Testament stories in class and next year we’ll cover the New Testament.
+This year, we are covering some important New Testament stories in class (last year we took a look at the Old Testament.)
 We also have eight (yes, 8) 4th graders new to this class and one returning 5th grader.
 It is a dynamic group!

 High School.
-Heather Leonardo and Christine Dutt have started a group for high school students.
+Heather Leonardo and Christine Dutt have a group for high school students.
 The aim is to engage high school students where they are at and provide a forum for a conversations about moral issues in their lives, within an Episcopal, Christian and spiritual context.
 Classes may use the video from the Reform curriculum as a jumping off point but also pull from other sources and try to incorporate music each week too.
-For example, our first class dealt with gossip, the lesson from Reform entitled “is the Bible true” and the musical Wicked.
+For example, one class dealt with gossip, the lesson from Reform entitled “is the Bible true” and the musical Wicked.
 (There’s a consistent thread there; think about it for a few minutes.)
-The next two classes will talk about interfaith issues and faith and feminism.
+We’ve also talked about interfaith issues and faith and feminism.

 If you have any questions or want to know more, please talk to one of us.
 We’d love to talk to you about it.